jeseyfried/jonathanseyfried.github.io/historians-notebook-s1-episodes/e2-dec26.md

 -	Did the Pope involve himself in appointments at this level?

 ## Bibliography
-These two publications provide a good start for understanindg the organization of the Archive of the Crown of Aragon.
+These two publications provide a good start for understanding the organization of the Archive of the Crown of Aragon.
 - McCrank, Lawrence J. “Documenting Reconquest and Reform: The Growth of Archives in the Medieval Crown of Aragon.” *The American Archivist* 56, no. 2 (1993): 256–318.
 - Udina i Martorell, Frederic. *Guía histórica y descriptiva del Archivo de la Corona de Aragón.* Ministerio de Cultura, Dirección General de Bellas Artes y Archivos, Dirección de los Archivos Estatales, 1986.